Sohail-Shaikh-07/House-Price-Prediction/README.md

 # House-Price-Prediction
 A project for predicting house prices using machine learning algorithms.
 Includes data preprocessing, model training, and evaluation.

-# House Price Detection

-## Description

-This project is focused on predicting house prices using machine learning algorithms.

-## Installation

-Instructions for installing the project.

-## Usage

-How to use the project.

-## Features

-Key features of the project.

-## Technologies

-Technologies used in the project.

-## License

-Details about the project license.

 # 🏠 House Price Detection